Incorperating Effective Functional Flows into R2R

 Dec 4750 Optimize for spawning habitat based on flow area WUA

-The plot below shows the CalSIM modeled flows for the Sacramento River of an existing representative dry year: 1987 1987 has the median water year index as provided by DWR out of all the “Critical”, “Dry”, and “Below Normal” years within our model time frame.
+The plot below shows the CalSIM modeled flows for the Sacramento River of an existing representative dry year: 1987.
+1987 has the median water year index as provided by DWR out of all the “Critical”, “Dry”, and “Below Normal” years within our model time frame.

 The table below shows the annual total volume of water needed for each flow scenario.
-The dry year EFF uses less water than the Natural Flows database EFF and then the representative CalSIM year.
+The dry year EFF uses less water than the Natural Flows database EFF and than the representative CalSIM year.

 Scenario Annual Acre Ft Water